Yongzheng Emperor Ying Zhen — Founder of the Most Autocratic Agency in History of China

 One of the most influential policies was that he required everyone to pay for the tax.

-Before, the noble class, political officials, and the knowledgeable people who achieved scores in the Imperial Examination didn’t need to pay for tax, when the knowledge was the privilege in ancient Chinese culture.
+Before, the noble class, political officials, and the knowledgeable people who achieved scores in the Imperial Examination didn’t need to pay for tax, when knowledge was an influential privilege in ancient Chinese culture.

 This displeased almost the entire ruling class, though increased national income.